banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 | Global wrapper functions | ~18 | main.ts (1544-1561) | Remove/consolidate | Low | ⏳ Planned | applyCustomDateRangeFilter global function wrapper |

 **Why These Were Missed in Original Analysis:**
-1. **Model Evolution**: Model 3.7 → 4.0 has improved pattern recognition for large method extraction
-2. **Fresh Perspective**: Analysis of current cleaned-up codebase reveals these methods more clearly
+1. **Fresh Perspective**: Analysis of current cleaned-up codebase reveals these methods more clearly
-3. **Context Understanding**: Better recognition of cohesive functionality that can be extracted as dedicated managers
+2. **Context Understanding**: Better recognition of cohesive functionality that can be extracted as dedicated managers

 **Newly Identified Line Savings: ~737 lines**